Population dynamics of multiple ecDNA types: Results

+Similarly to Eq. (\ref{densbluespeciessel}), we can obtain the frequency of pure yellow cells under identical positive selection, i.e. $s=s_y=s_r>1$.
+This is the solution of the equation:

+By applying the formula for the moment calculation in (\ref{moment}), we get the equation for the first moment of pure yellow cells under identical positive selection in the approximation $p_u$:

+Similarly, we can get the equations for both approximations $p_l$ and $p_u$ for all the subpopulations.
+These are displayed in Table \ref{tabmomapprox1}.

-However, the lower-bound equations in Table \ref{tabmomapprox1} for neutral selection (and also the ones in Supplementary Table \ref{tabmom1} for identical positive selection) do not account for the contribution of pure red cells in the first moment dynamics.
-When $p^i$ is approximated by zero for small $p$ values, it effectively nullifies the contribution of the pure red ecDNA subpopulation in the system, resulting in $\frac{d\mathbf{M_r}^{(1)}(t)}{dt}=0$ in this case.
-This limitation is not present in the upper-bound approximation, where $p^i$ approximates $p$ when $p$ is sufficiently small, ensuring that the velocity function in the ordinary differential equation for $\mathbf{M_r}^{(1)}(t)$ remains positive.
+However, the lower-bound equations in Table \ref{tabmomapprox1} for neutral selection (and also the ones in Supplementary Table \ref{tabmom1} for identical positive selection) do not properly account for the contribution of pure red cells in the first moment dynamics.
+When $p^i$ is approximated by zero for small $p$ values, it effectively nullifies the contribution due to switching to the pure red ecDNA subpopulation in the system.
+This limitation is not present in the upper-bound approximation, where $p^i$ approximates $p$ when $p$ is sufficiently small, ensuring that the velocity function in the ordinary differential equation for $\mathbf{M_r}^{(1)}(t)$ does account for switching.
 Consequently, we focus our analysis on the upper-bound approximation throughout the following sections.
-Our analytical approximations match well with stochastic simulations (Figure \ref{figuramom1} and Figure \ref{figuramom2}), where it is further noticeable how the upper-bound approximation fits better the stochastic simulations.
+Our analytical approximations match well with stochastic simulations (Figure \ref{F:figuramom1} and Figure \ref{F:figuramom2}).